-- Set an alarm: Set an alarm for times during the day that you take your medicine.
+- Set an alarm: Set an alarm for times during the day when you take your medicine.
 Be sure to keep track of what you’re supposed to take, too.

-- Make a list: Write down a list of your medicines and the time you take them so you can easily refer back to it later.
+- Make a list: Write down a list of your medications and other information, such as the time of day you take your medications, the dosage you take, and any side effects you experience.
+That way, you can easily refer back to the list later.

 - Add it to your calendar or planner: Write down reminders in your calendar or planner.

 - Use sticky notes, send yourself emails, or post other reminders: Think about how you manage your time and how you use reminders.
 Choose a method that works best for you.